Organisational Regulations of Physics Brawl Online

 3. The Central Committee is appointed for a limited period, which is two years since the appointment.

-4. The Central Committee or its individual members are dismissed by the vice-dean for Physics of MFF UK after a consultation with the leader of FYKOS.
+4. The Central Committee or its individual members are dismissed by the vice-dean for Physics of CUNI MFF after a consultation with the leader of FYKOS.

 5. Members of the Central Committee may be appointed repeatedly.